bhagyeshrathi07/Marketplace_project/readme.md

 * [Contributors](#contributors)

-# Important Libraries to Download (Type the commands in terminal)
+# Important Libraries to Download
-* make sure you have lates python and pip installed if not download it from: https://www.python.org/downloads/ OR go to terminal and type:
+* Make sure you have latest python and pip installed if not download it from: https://www.python.org/downloads/ OR go to terminal and type:
     * Linux: sudo apt-get install python3
     * Mac OS: brew install python (install brew form https://brew.sh/)
-* get pip by going to terminal and type:
+* Get pip by going to terminal and type:
     * Linux/Mac OS: $ python -m ensurepip --upgrade
     * Windows: C:> py -m ensurepip --upgrade
 * After doing above steps install flask and its libraries by typing in terminal following: